It’s a beautiful morning, you go out to the garden, and see holes all over your precious tomato plants.

 Find Them at Night With a Blacklight Flashlight

 This is so gross, but it is quite effective.
 You can pick up a blacklight flashlight on Amazon for around $10.

-Wait until it gets dark enough out for them to appear, and tomato hornworms will glow when you shine a blacklight on them, so this is a super effective way to find them.
+Wait until it gets dark enough out for them to appear.
+Tomato hornworms will glow when you shine a blacklight on them, so this is a super-effective way to find them.